HibaNaveed/Saffron-Silk--Restaurant-Management-System/README.md

 📍 Restaurant Information
 🎨 Assets

-The project contains various assets used to create the restaurant interface, including:
+The project contains various assets used to create the restaurant interface:

 🖼️ Restaurant images
 🍔 Food images